Wednesday, April 23, 2025

 This Week's Schedule: bring water and a towel (for stretches and drills on grass)

-Tuesday - AM - 6:15a Weights and short run PVHS (White, Black, Silver required; Maroon optional) / Afternoon - TEAM PICS at PVHS at 3:00p because some doofus erased them (so sorry...
-I'm an idiot), then RACE (for JV), Hurricane Invite, see info below
+Thursday - AM - 6:15a Weights and short run PVHS (White, Black, Silver required; Maroon optional) / Afternoon - RACE: Autumn Classic, see info below

 Upcoming Events: